The Average Amount Grandparents Spend On Christmas Gifts Might Surprise You

 A couple months before the holiday season rolls around is when many families start thinking about gifts — planning them, asking their children what they'd like, and floating the idea that lumps of coal will appear under the tree when the kids are misbehaving.
 Statistically, it's not out of the ordinary for many parents to spend a couple hundred dollars per kid — if they can swing it and want to, of course.
-But how much do grandparents spend on Christmas gifts?
-According to research, it's probably more than you expected.
+But how much should grandparents spend on grandchildren for Christmas?
+The spending trends according to research might surprise you.

-For some perspective, the average U.S. consumer spent $766 in 2020 on gifts during the holiday season, according to surveys by RetailMeNot.
-Given the COVID-19 pandemic, it might come as a surprise that the average wasn’t less than the year prior.
-In fact, it was higher, with Americans spending $738 in 2019.
-Altogether, U.S. consumers spent a record $789.4 billion on the holidays last year, reports the National Retail Federation, which was 8.3% higher than in 2019.
-Likewise, this year, RetailMeNot projects that the average American will spend $885.76 on holiday gifts in 2022, (a little less than last year), citing inflation concerns as the main reason for the decrease in anticipated spending.
+For some perspective, the average U.S. consumer spent $786 in 2021 on gifts during the holiday season, according to surveys by RetailMeNot.
+Altogether, U.S. consumers spent a record $886.7 billion on the holidays last year, per the National Retail Federation, which was a whopping 14.1% higher than in 2020.
+This year, however, RetailMeNot projects that the average American will spend $725 on holiday gifts in 2022, (a little less than last year), citing inflation concerns as the main reason for the decrease in anticipated spending.
 Data from Salesforce echo this prediction, finding that 51% of U.S. consumers plan to buy fewer gifts this year than in 2021, due to the economy.

 In November 2021, researchers at OppLoans surveyed over 1,700 grandparents across all 50 states and the District of Columbia, asking how much they spent on holiday gifts, if they felt these gifts were appreciated, and whether or not they ever planned to stop giving their grandkids gifts.
 While there isn’t an updated survey for 2022, it’s safe to guess that this years numbers will be similar to last year’s stats, if not slightly lower, given the overall economic projections for this holiday season.
-According to the survey, the average amount spent on Christmas gifts by grandparents is $218 per child.
-However, grandfathers actually spend more on holiday gifts ($244) than grandmothers spend ($202).
+According to the survey, the average amount spent on Christmas gifts by grandparents was $218 per child.
+However, grandfathers actually spent more on holiday gifts ($244) than grandmothers spent ($202).

 Other interesting findings from the OppLoans survey include: